origo-map/origo-documentation/content/layers.md

 `clusterOptions` | string | No | Options for clustering.
 See the settings page for details.
 `workspace`| string | Only when editing | Name of the Wfs feature type namespace.
 Should match the configuration of the server.
 `prefix`| string | No | Prefix to add to Wfs transaction.
 May be needed to match server's configuration in certain circumstances.
+`capabilitiesURL` | url to the capabilities document.
+Downloads the capabilities document and saves it to `capabilitiesDoc` in the source unless `saveCapabilitiesDoc` is set to false.
+Also the layers in the map are matched to the document and if they are missing the layer is marked secure and resulting in a lock for the layer in the legend.
+Optional.
+`saveCapabilitiesDoc` | set to false to opt out saving the capabilities document when `capabilitiesURL` is set.
+Default is true.

 #### Basic example WFS